aimacode/aima-java/aima-gui/README.md

 Simple demo command line applications can be found in package `aima.gui.demo`.
 Graphical demo applications are available based on JavaFX (package `aima.gui.fx.applications`) and Swing (package `aima.gui.swing.applications`).
-Each platform-specific root package contains an integrated application providing access to all integrable demos.
-The individual demos are placed in sub-packages.
-Note that JavaFX and Swing demos are structured quite differently.
+Each platform-specific root package contains an integrated application providing access to all integrable applications.
+The individual applications are placed in sub-packages.
+Note that JavaFX and Swing applications are structured quite differently.
 They use different frameworks (sub-package framework) and also differ in function.

 ![NQueensCspApp Demo Application](https://github.com/aimacode/aima-java/blob/AIMA3e/aima-gui/src/main/uml/NQueensCspApp.png)